Skip to content

 TIP

-If you deploy AstrBot using Docker, you can also modify the Compose file above to place Shipyard's network in the same Docker network as AstrBot, so you don't need to expose Shipyard's port to the host machine.
+If you deploy AstrBot with Docker, you can also place Shipyard on the same Docker network as AstrBot so you do not need to expose Shipyard's port to the host.

 Configuring AstrBot to Use the Sandbox Environment